niklas-mueller/oads_eeg_spatial_sampling/README.md

-# Spatially sampling convolutional neural network features predicts foveal and peripheral human visual processing
+# Linking retinal sampling in neural encoding models to temporal profiles of visual processing in humans

 This repository contains the code for the paper: "Linking retinal sampling in neural encoding models to temporal profiles of visual processing in humans".